andalexo/andalexo.github.io/README.md

 In general it would be nice to have a few info on topics such as:

-+ science, physics and math
++ science, physics and maths
 + software developement
 + music & photography